 Throughout the program, students will be expected to take part in field experiences that will enrich their understanding of teaching and support concepts learned in the course work.
 Fieldwork hours vary between 20-40 hours depending on the course.
 Field experiences will be divided between suburban and urban classrooms in elementary, middle and high schools.
 In the final semester, teacher candidates will partake in a full-time student teaching experience totaling 16 weeks.

 Toward the end of the program teacher candidates must complete two exams: the Praxis II Art Content exam (5135) and edTPA.

 What if I’m still trying to decide?

 You are welcome to try out the program before you apply by signing up for a course as a visiting student.
 Start with ART 270 or EDU 200.
-Note: Students seeking admission to any professional teacher education program may take no more than two professional education courses before they are accepted. https://www2.southernct.edu/offices/registrar/visiting_student.html
+Note: Students seeking admission to any professional teacher education program may take no more than two professional education courses before they are accepted.
+To register for courses visit https://www2.southernct.edu/offices/registrar/visiting_student.html

 What if I already hold a certification in another subject area?

 See information about cross-endorsement from the State at https://portal.ct.gov/SDE/Certification/Bureau-of-Certification/Cross-Endorsements